perky/Minechem/README.md

 For more information on this license see here: http://creativecommons.org/licenses/by-sa/3.0/

 ## Credits
-Ljdp, Ian, Rushmead, Adelayde, Phrost, Mandrake
+Ljdp, Ian, Rushmead, Adelayde, Phrost, Mandrake, Vitlizi

 ## Donate
 Help MineChem out a little: